 A. Yes.
 Most people associate "Chiropractic" with "adjustments".
 Although many Chiropractors utilize adjustments / manipulation as their primary treatment tool for good reason as it is a very well researched and appropriate treatment for many mechanical type conditions, "Chiropractic" and "Manipulations/adjustments" are not the same (ie not synonymous).
 Chiropractors are licensed physicians with a very large scope of practice in Oregon.
 Adjustments / manipulations are just one of many tools a Chiropractic Physician may utilize to treat a particular condition.

-If you have had a Chiropractor treat you and manipulation / adjustments were the primary treatment approach, consulting Dr. Davies for a second opinion may prove to be beneficial.
-Dr. Davies has had a unique and diverse educationalong with considerable clinical experience.
+If you have had a Chiropractor treat you and manipulation / adjustments were the primary treatment approach, consulting Dr. McClintock for a second opinion may prove to be beneficial.
+Dr. McClintock has had a unique and diverse educationalong with considerable clinical experience.
 The most important key to helping a condition is to accurately diagnose and identify contributing factors that are related to the condition as they are often the missing link to helping patients overcome their condition.
-Once an accurate diagnosis is made Dr. Davies has a wide variety of Chiropractic Sports Medicine, Physical Rehabilitation and Functional Medicine approaches that he can review with you and together can create an individualized treatment strategy unique to your diagnosis and goals.
+Once an accurate diagnosis is made Dr. McClintock has a wide variety of Chiropractic Sports Medicine, Physical Rehabilitation and Functional Medicine approaches that he can review with you and together can create an individualized treatment strategy unique to your diagnosis and goals.

 Q. What conditions do Chiropractic Sports Physicians treat?

 A. Although Chiropractors are trained to diagnose and treat a wide variety of conditions, many Chiropractors tend to focus more on spinal conditions like neck and back pain and is likely why the public generally associates Chiropractic with back and neck pain.
-However, Dr. Davies diagnoses and treats a wide variety of conditions.
+However, Dr. McClintock diagnoses and treats a wide variety of conditions.

 Q. How long does it take to get better?